top of page

 Ian provides assessment and treatment services for a variety of mental health conditions, including depression, anxiety, addictive disorders, bipolar disorder, psychosis, personality disorders, suicidal thoughts, relationship issues, and life transitions.
 Ian’s therapeutic approach is based in evidence-based approaches including Cognitive Behaviour Therapy and Acceptance and Commitment Therapy.

 Dr. Charles T Orjiakor, Ph.D., C.Psych.
-(Supervised Practice)

 Clinical Psychologist